 Update: Epic has been shaking things up with the launch of its own digital marketplace, the Epic Games Store.
 While the library is currently limited to PC and Mac titles, there are plans to expand into "Android and other platforms throughout 2019" - and the Android version of Fortnite seems a certainty.
 (Apple devices don't allow external downloads as easily, so it's unlikely we'll see this on iOS.)

 - Fortnite on Android: everything you need to know

-There have been a lot of rumors floating around what this means for players, so we've set out exactly what you need to go to start playing Fortnite on the go.
+There are plenty of malware scams posing as Fortnite apps right now, so we've set out exactly what you need to go to start playing Fortnite's official mobile game on the go.

 1. Check your phone can play it

 Samsung Galaxy: S7 / S7 Edge , S8 / S8+, S9 / S9+, Note 8, Note 9, Tab S3, Tab S4

 Google: Pixel / XL, Pixel 2 / XL

 Asus: ROG, Zenfone 4 Pro, 5Z, V

 Huawei: Honor 10, Honor Play, Mate 10 / Pro, Mate RS, Nova 3, P20 / Pro, V10

 LG: G5, G6, G7 ThinQ, V20, V30 / V30+